 Okay, I think we have covered a lot of ground with regard to the topic of trading in a used boat.
 I hope you found this article helpful.

-I have a passion for boats and as strange as it may sound, I enjoy the selling and buying process of boating.
-Maybe it is just the excitement of getting a new to me toy!
+I have a passion for boats, and as strange as it may sound, I enjoy the selling and buying process of boating.
+Maybe it is just the excitement of getting a new toy!
 Anyone else like this?